shehaaz/Scala-from-Scratch/scala_playground/README.md

 Import this project into IntelliJ.
-This is a "Scala Worksheet", so it is a expressions evaluated on the right panel.
+This is a "Scala Worksheet", so the expressions are evaluated on the right panel.
 ![preview](http://i.imgur.com/2nXNsbu.png)